Laiq Muhammad Khan

-Laiq Muhammad Khan is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2010 to 2013.
-He was also a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 to January 2023.
+Laiq Muhammad Khan Swati (born 8 July 1958) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2010 to 2013.
+He is currently serving as member of the Provincial Assembly of Khyber Pakhtunkhwa for the second time consecutively.

+Early life and education

+He was born on 8 July 1958 in Mansehra, Khyber Pakhtunkhwa, and earned his BA degree in 1978.

+His elder brother Azam Swati and his son Ahmed Shehryar Khan are also politicians.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-21 (Mansehra-II) as a candidate of Jamiat Ulema-e Islam (F) (JUI-F) in by-polls held in January 2010.
 He received 36,622 votes and defeated Zur Gul Khan, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He ran for the seat of the National Assembly from Constituency NA-21 (Mansehra-cum-Tor Ghar) as a candidate of JUI-F in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-21 (Mansehra-cum-Tor Ghar) as a candidate of JUI-F in the 2013 Pakistani general election but was unsuccessful.
 He received 43,342 votes and lost the seat to Muhammad Safdar Awan.

 In 2015, he left JUI-F and joined Pakistan Muslim League (N) (PML-N).